proofy/pdfsam/pdfsam-docs/BUILDnRUN.md

 * move to the pdfsam-community module with `cd pdfsam-community`
 * run it with `mvn exec:java`
 Or you can find the zip bindle in the `target` directory of the `pdfsam-community` module.
+Or short cut for linux users: run ./runpdfsam.sh